History of Airbus: 1970–2000: Airbus Industrie GIE

-Airbus Industrie began as a consortium of European aviation firms formed to compete with American companies such as Boeing, McDonnell Douglas, and Lockheed.
+Airbus Industrie originated from a collaborative effort among European aviation firms to compete with American manufacturers such as Boeing, McDonnell Douglas, and Lockheed.

-While many European aircraft were innovative, even the most successful had small production runs.
-Factors favouring American aircraft manufacturers included: the size of the United States which made air transport popular; a 1942 Anglo-American agreement entrusting transport aircraft production to the US; and the World War II legacy of "a profitable, vigorous, powerful and structured aeronautical industry" in America.
+Although many European aircraft were technically innovative, even the most successful models had relatively small production runs.
+Several factors favoured the dominance of American manufacturers, including the large domestic market in the United States—which made air transport commercially viable on a broad scale—a 1942 Anglo-American agreement assigning transport aircraft production to the U.S., and the postwar legacy of "a profitable, vigorous, powerful and structured aeronautical industry" in America.